 \item Since the path $v_0, 0, 1$ is zero, the composition of the arrow $v_0 \to 0$ with any non-trivial path starting at $0$ is zero.
 Therefore the negative mutation at $0$ is defined if and only if the composition of the arrow $m \to 0$ with any non-zero path starting at $0$ is not zero, and the proof goes in the same manner as in Lemma~\ref{l:IV0c}. \end{enumerate} \end{proof}

-\begin{lemma} Let $m \geq 3$ and consider cluster-tilted algebras $\gL_-$ and $\gL_+$ of type IV with the following quivers
+\begin{lemma} Let $m \geq 3$ and consider cluster-tilted algebras $\gL'_-$ and $\gL'_+$ of Type IV with the following quivers

 having a central cycle $1, \dots, m$ and optional spikes $Q_-$ or $Q_+$.
-Then: \begin{enumerate} {\alph{enumi}} \item $\mu^+_0(\gL_-)$ is always defined;
+Then: \begin{enumerate} {\alph{enumi}} \item $\mu^+_0(\gL'_-)$ is always defined;

-\item $\mu^-_0(\gL_-)$ is defined if and only if the spike $Q_-$ is not present;
+\item $\mu^-_0(\gL'_-)$ is defined if and only if the spike $Q_-$ is not present;

-\item $\mu^-_0(\gL_+)$ is always defined;
+\item $\mu^-_0(\gL'_+)$ is always defined;

-\item $\mu^+_0(\gL_+)$ is defined if and only if the spike $Q_+$ is not present. \end{enumerate} \end{lemma} \begin{proof} We prove only the first two assertions, the proof of the others is similar. \begin{enumerate} {\alph{enumi}} \item Let $v_0$ denote the root of $Q_0$.
+\item $\mu^+_0(\gL'_+)$ is defined if and only if the spike $Q_+$ is not present. \end{enumerate} \end{lemma} \begin{proof} We prove only the first two assertions, the proofs of the others are similar. \begin{enumerate} {\alph{enumi}} \item Let $v_0$ denote the root of $Q_0$.
 Then the composition of any non-zero path ending at $0$ with the arrow $0 \to v_0$ is not zero.

 \item Since the composition of the arrow $1 \to 0$ with any non-zero path whose first arrow is $0 \to v_0$ is not zero, we only need to consider paths whose first arrow $0 \to m$.
 The proof is then the same as in Lemma~\ref{l:IV0s}. \end{enumerate} \end{proof}